 Car Prep - No mods needed.
 Cabriolets, Roadsters and Speedsters MUST have factory installed rollover protection or an SCCA or PCA approved rollbar that passes the "broomstick test".
 If you enjoy these events you will probably want to start doing all sorts of things to your car.
 What you will need to do is download a tech form from our website below when you enter and go over your car thoroughly.
 This includes bleeding the brakes, checking pad wear etc. Then you need to take your car to your mechanic and have him check over the items listed and verify it is in compliance.
 Porsche of Hilton Head and many independent repair shops offer specials on this for customers at little or no cost.

 Equipment Needed - All drivers must wear SA or M2010/2015 approved helmets.
-The club has a few loaner helmets available at no cost.
+The club has a few loaner helmets available for a small rental fee.
 Clothing varies by track.
 Rubber soled fully enclosed shoes are mandatory.
 Roebling Road Raceway allows short pants and t-shirts.

-Cost - Our events run about $225 for the two-day weekend for participants.
+Cost - For costs, please email David Selvig at email@example.com or go to the clubregistration page for the two-day weekend for participants.
 Depending on the track, you will need at least one night in a hotel, food, etc.